prem00001/ETHIntetmediateModule4/README.md

 - **Minting Tokens**: The owner can mint new tokens to any address.
 - **Adding Features**: The owner can add new features with specific IDs, names, and prices.
-- **Buying Features**: Users can purchase features using their token balance.
+- **Redeem Features**: Users can purchase features using their token balance.
 - **Checking Purchases**: Anyone can check if a user has purchased a specific feature.

 ## Prerequisites